Fort Loramie, Sidney, & Troy, OH

 If contact lenses leave your eyes feeling dry and gritty, you may need a different type of lens, such as scleral lenses.
 Scleral contact lenses are large, rigid contact lenses that create a tear-filled cushion over your cornea.
 This design not only helps you see clearly but also keeps your eyes continuously hydrated, offering relief from dry eye symptoms.

-Visit our dry eye specialists
+Visit our dry eye doctors

 If you’ve tried various treatments for dry eye and are still experiencing discomfort, our team of dry eye specialists can help.
 Primary EyeCare Associates provides dry eye care for patients in Sidney, Fort Loramie, Troy, and the surrounding areas.
 Book your appointment today and find the best solution for your dry eye symptoms.